 Make an appointment with a menopause specialist like the ones at Gennev.com

-Why is it important to have a Menopause practitioner?
-Because according to an article from the New England Journal of Medicinethe newest generation of medical graduates and primary care providers lack the training to manage menopausal symptoms.
+It’s important to have a Menopause practitioner because even the newest generation of medical graduates and primary care providers lack the training to identify and manage menopausal symptoms.

-This education gap is creating a “large and unnecessary burden of suffering” for women in midlife, say doctors JoAnn Manson of Brigham and Women’s Hospital at Harvard University and Andrew M. Kaunitz of University of Florida College of Medicine, authors of the article.
-So what’s a woman in transition to do?
-Often, we go to our girlfriends for advice on how they’re managing symptoms, from hormone replacement therapy (HRT) to alternative therapies like acupuncture, herbs and supplements.
-The problem is, menopause affects every woman differently, and what works for your best friend or sister may not be the best treatment for you.”
+This education gap is creating a “large and unnecessary burden of suffering” for women in midlife.
+Often, we go to our girlfriends for advice on how they’re managing symptoms, but the problem is, menopause affects every woman differently, and what works for your best friend or sister may not be the best treatment for you.

 1. Menopause is different for everyone.

-Doctors will recommend you check with women in your family as an indicator of what to expect and while this is not always an accurate gauge, it could help to plan ahead.
 Some women breeze through with few or no symptoms, while others experience debilitating symptoms for years (10+), and many fall somewhere in-between.
 What works for some women may not work at all for you, so it’s important to find treatments that work for you.
+Even if you don’t have symptoms, its important to consider the protective effects of HRT for your healthspan.

 2. No one talks about it.

-Our mothers/aunts, etc never discussed what they went through as it was largely taboo to discuss ‘delicate women’s issues’, either that or the brain fog made them forget!
+Our mothers/aunts, etc never discussed what they went through as it was largely taboo to discuss ‘delicate women’s issues.’
 This has lead to a generation of women who know little to nothing about this major change in our lives.

 3. Medical professionals know very little about women’s health in general, and even less about menopause.